We’re so happy you’re here and hope to see you in

 Lutheran liturgy — or the structure of the way we worship — draws from a rich heritage of Bible readings, prayers, sermons, creeds, ritual, and song.
 Our worship services through the use of liturgy celebrate the grace of God we find in both the Old and New Testaments.
 Some of our oldest traditions are Jewish in origin, some have been passed down to us from the earliest followers of Jesus, and some reflect the Lutheran church’s roots in Roman Catholicism, while others incorporate today’s language, musical styles, and understanding of the spirit-led community we are called to be.

-We have an activity center for kids at the main entrance to the church, complete with books, crayons, and soft toys to bring to your seat.
+We have our very own PrayGround at the front of the church where kids are welcome to join our Youth Director, Rebekah, during the service for quiet activities and to learn about worship in ways they can see and understand.
+For those kids who would prefer staying with their family, we have an activity center at the main entrance to the church, complete with books, crayons, and soft toys to bring to their seat.
+All kids are invited up to join us for a Children's Message each week prior to the sermon that reflects and makes sense of the day’s lessons.
 We also have an unstaffed nursery off of our Lower Level Fellowship Hall (directly beneath the sanctuary) equipped with an audio feed of the worship service for the times when a little more privacy or play space is needed.

 Yes!
 We mean it when we say that we welcome and serve all people regardless of age, race, gender, marital status, sexual orientation or identity, social class, spiritual background, physical or mental challenge, homelessness, or former incarceration.
 Whatever your walk in life, together we walk with Jesus.